pedrorrivero/interval-scheduling-algorithm-2018/README.md

   The **IntelliJ** IDE was used for developing, debugging and compiling both projects.
 Plots were produced using **Matlab**.
 All software was used under student licenses.

+## LICENSE

+The content of this project itself is licensed under the [Creative Commons Attribution 4.0 International license](https://creativecommons.org/licenses/by/4.0/), and the underlying source code used to compute, format and display that content is licensed under the [MIT license](LICENSE).